“Hi, my name is Jane, and I’m a hot sleeper.”

 A silk duvet may be the ideal choice for hot sleepers.
 To begin with, silk is lightweight, which means that you are not going to be tossing and turning because of its weight.
 The extra movement would only mean you would be producing even more body heat.

-A fantastic choice is the Down Under 100% Mulberry Silk Filled Light Weight Duvet Comforter.
+A fantastic choice for this is Down Under Bedding's 100% Mulberry Silk Filled Light Weight Duvet Comforter.
 It is made with long strand mulberry silk which is hypo-allergenic and breathable.
 The covering of this duvet is a single ply 300 thread count 100% combed cover.
 This is quality cotton that also allows for a cooler and more comfortable sleep.
 It comes in five different sizes so there will be no problem with getting one that fits your bed perfectly.

 Silk is classified as one of the lightest materials used in sleep bedding.
 It can allow your body temperature to adjust.
 There are some added benefits to relying on silk for a good night’s sleep because of its ability to reduce your body temperature, which means you are going to sweat less.